consensus-shipyard/ipc/README.md

 - [docs/troubleshooting.md](docs/troubleshooting.md) for answers to some common questions

 For a detailed overview of the entire IPC stack design, please check the up-to-date **[IPC Design Reference](https://github.com/consensus-shipyard/IPC-design-reference-spec/blob/main/main.pdf)** doc.

+## Branching Strategy

+### Production branch

+The production branch is `main`.
+The `main` branch is always compatible with the "stable" release of eudico that's running on Spacenet.
+Updates to `main` **always** come from the `dev` branch.

+### Development branch

+The primary development branch is `dev`.
+`dev` contains the most up-to-date software but may not be compatible with the version of eudico running on spacenet.
+Only use `dev` if doing a full local deployment, but note that the packaged deployment scripts default to checking out eudico `spacenet`.

 ## Building